-min R. Morgan, Esq late of Philadelphia, deceased, will offer at public sale on are susceptible of being made into good farms.
-The following are the warrantee names of
+THE subscribers, Executors, &c. of Benjamin R. Morgan, Esq late of Philadelphia, deceased, will offer at public sale on

 Monday the 2d of September next, at 10 o'clock, A. M. at the house of Robert Levers, in the township of Plainfield, in the county of Northampton, a large number of tracts of land belonging to said estate, situate in the counties of Northampton and Monroe, on and near the Blue Mountain in the vicinity of the Wind Gap.
-Many of the tracts are covered with a fine growth of young timber, and others
+Many of the tracts are covered with a fine growth of young timber, and others are susceptible of being made into good farms.